What is your favorite dragon from the history of literature?

 The powerful and enigmatic animal appears in numerous novels, stories and poems for millennia and all over the world: among the authors who have written about dragons are J.R.R.
 Tolkien, Joanot Martorell, Ursula K. Le Guin, Michael Ende and George R.R.
 Martin

 BarcelonaThe dragon is one of the quintessential fantastic animals in the history of literature.
-Its power has fascinated millions of readers, young and old, spurred by the creativity of novelists and poets from all over, but the image it presents has been changing: the dragon can be menacing, dangerous, and violent, although also, on some occasions, benevolent and compassionate, and it can even possess a wisdom superior to that of humans.
+Its power has fascinated millions of readers, young and old, spurred by the creativity of novelists and poets from all over, but the image it presents has been changing: the dragon can be menacing, dangerous, and violent, although also, on some occasions, benign and compassionate, and can even possess a wisdom superior to that of humans.
 "I am fire.
-I am death," proclaims Smaug, the imposing and fearsome dragon against whom Bilbo Baggins must verbally contend in The Hobbit, by J.R.R.
+I am death," proclaims Smaug, the imposing and fearsome dragon with whom Bilbo Baggins must verbally contend in The Hobbit, by J.R.R.
 Tolkien.
-"Never give up, and sooner or later you will find good luck," recommends Fulgor, the majestic white dragon, to the intrepid Atreyu in The Neverending Story, by Michael Ende.
-For Ursula K. Le Guin, who expanded and renewed the abilities of these enigmatic animals in the Earthsea novel cycle, dragons represent the human capacity to imagine: "If dragons frighten us it is because we tend to consider the works of imagination as suspicious or even despicable," the author defended in the article "Why Are We Afraid of Dragons, Americans?"
+"Never give up, and sooner or later you will find good luck," recommends Fuixur, the majestic white dragon, to the intrepid Atreyu in The Neverending Story, by Michael Ende.
+For Ursula K. Le Guin, who expanded and renewed the abilities of these enigmatic animals in the Earthsea novel cycle, dragons represent the human capacity to imagine: "If dragons frighten us it is because we tend to consider the works of imagination as suspicious or even despicable," the author defended in the article Why, as Americans, are we afraid of dragons?
 (1974).

 The dragon guards the precious golden fleece in the 'Argonautica'

-Dragons have arrived by land, sea, and air for millennia.
+Dragons have arrived by land, by sea, and by air for millennia.
 In Yijing.
-The Book of Changes (in Catalan by Pagès, translated by Jordi Vilà), one of the quintessential Chinese philosophical and oracular texts – dated around 2400 BC – dragons have the power to "provoke lightning and the thunder of storms", but they use their magic benevolently.
-In the Babylonian epic poem Enuma Elix (1200 BC), the dragon is a divine force that emanates from the depths of the sea – named Tiamat – and is capable of creating chaos.
+The Book of Changes (in Catalan by Pagès, translated by Jordi Vilà), one of the quintessential Chinese philosophical and oracular texts – dated around 2400 BC – dragons have the power to "cause lightning and the thunder of storms", but they use their magic benevolently.
+In the Babylonian epic poem Enuma Elix (1200 BC),the dragon isa divine force that emanates from the depths of the sea – named Tiamat – and is capable of creating chaos.

 Save the maiden from the monster